mayel/docs.coopcloud.tech/docs/overview.md

 The work required to take a new instance of an application and make it production ready is still too time intensive and often involves a duplication of effort.
 Each service provider needs to deal with the same problems: stable versioning, backup plan, secret management, upgrade plan, monitoring and the list goes on.

-Therefore, the Co-op cloud proposes a packaing format which describes the entire production state of the application in a single place.
+Therefore, the Co-op cloud proposes a packaging format which describes the entire production state of the application in a single place.
 This format is based on the [standards based compose specification] which is most commonly used by the [Docker compose] tool.

 [Each application] that the Co-op cloud provides is described using the compose specification and makes use of the upstream project published container.